THINGS YOU NEED TO PURCHASE BEFORE YOU BRING YOUR PUPPY HOME

 20) Doggie shampoo and conditioner .
 Only bath the dog when he smells like a dog or if it gets dirty.
 Usually not more than once per month, usually much less often.
 If a pup gets the paws dirty, just use some soap and wash and rinse in the sink (spot cleaning ).
 I use Pantene (Human) Conditioner because it's so thick and smells so good!

 21) AFTER the pup is potty trained, you can buy the pup a nice cushy bed.
 If you get the bed before the pup is trained, he will urinate in the bed.

-22) You may want to wipe your pups paws off with sensative baby wipes after he goes outside on the street in a public area.
+22) You may want to wipe your pups paws and nose off with sensative baby wipes after he goes outside on the street in a public area.
 It's like taking your shoes off in the house.